winodith/Car-Locking-unlocking-System-Project/README.md

-# Car Locking System Project
+# Car Locking unlocking System Project

 This project simulates a car locking system using an Arduino (or ESP8266), RF modules, buttons, and an OLED display.
 Users can lock, unlock, and reset the car's locking system through remote control with visual feedback provided on an OLED screen.